-Very rarely do I come across a book of any kind that excites me to stop what I am doing and examine from cover to cover with a kid in a candy store enthusiasm, nevermind a cookbook.
-I might have been hyped up on sugar from the fudge that came with the book (page 312), but once it was open, it still captivated my attention.
-I navigated the mouth-watering pages from cover to cover taking mental notes of all the food I wanted to try before realizing I really should review this one for you guys.
+Very rarely do we come across a book of any kind that excites us enough to stop what we are doing and examine from cover to cover with a kid in a candy store enthusiasm, nevermind a cookbook.
+We might have been hyped up on sugar from the fudge that came with the book (page 312), but once it was open, it still captivated our attention.
+We navigated the mouth-watering pages from cover to cover taking mental notes of all the food we wanted to try before realizing we really should review this one for you guys.

 Thank you, Danielle Walker, for writing Celebrations Cookbook to remind all of us that the secret to a happy life is good food, good people, and lots of celebrations.
 Click on any image to buy the book or click here.

 Want to be healthy?
 We NEED to slow down!

 One of the most common questions asked in the world of health and wellness is why we are not losing weight even though we are eating clean or working out a lot.
 As a society, we are brainwashed into thinking that in order to be healthy all you have to do is eat a certain amount of the right things and do a certain amount of the right movement.
 Those are marketing dollars speaking that are distracting us from the simple answers we have had all along.